 - Obtained agreed non-suit of slander, wrongful termination, and sex discrimination case against law firm employer by terminated attorney.

 - Obtained summary judgment and costs for employer sued in race discrimination and harassment case filed by employee, who claimed male employees were promoted over her and that she was harassed by her supervisor based on her race.

 - Representation of president of a software company who was terminated without payment under Deferred Compensation Agreement and Executive Compensation Contract, and as co-lead counsel obtained jury verdict in client’s favor, which was increased on appeal resulting in payment to client of $989,271.

 - Obtained dismissal of employee’s Declaratory Judgment Act suit to declare unenforceable a covenant not-to-compete contained in a contract with a forum selection clause requiring litigation in another state.

 - Represented a major health insurance carrier concerning Insurance Code provisions relating to the validity of exclusions from policy coverage of certain congenital defects.
 The opinion rendered resulted in the implementation of a consistent policy on behalf of the carrier for all Texas policyholders.

 COMMUNITY SERVICE & AFFILIATIONS

 Ms. Bickley is a member of the United Way of Greater Houston’s Alexis de Tocqueville Society and serves on the Steering Committee of the United Way’s Women’s Initiative.
-Additionally, she serves on the Board of Directors of the University of Houston Law Alumni Association, serving as an officer.
+Additionally, she serves on the Board of Directors of the University of Houston Law Foundation, and is a past member of the Board of Directors, and Vice President of the University of Houston Law Alumni Association.
 She also volunteers her time in connection with the HBA/CIS Summer Legal Internship Program.